 When pulled over the head, tunics would sit snugly around the neck without the use of lacing or ties.
 A belt or girdle with a buckle was usually worn around it.
 When multiple tunics were worn at once, the lower one was often short-sleeved and served as a shirt.

-Most tunics were made in one color, although they might have a different colored lining.
+Most tunics were made in one colour, although they might have a different coloured lining.
 For people of higher classes, tunics were often dyed or richly embroidered, although the plainer ones were used frequently when layering different types.
-The most common materials used in tunics were wool and linen and for the wealthier, silk.

 History of the Tunic